What is the Work-Study Program?

 - Because of limited funds, you should apply for financial aid early if you wish to participate in the work-study program.

 - A work-study award generally allows you to work 15-20 hours a week.
-The starting wage is generally $7.50 per hour.

 - Work-study is offerred during the Fall and Spring Semesters only.
 There are no positions available during Summer.